MatiFiordelli/DevLabs/README.md

 11. PostCSS: PostCSS is a tool for transforming CSS with plugins.
 12. Jest: A testing framework for JavaScript.
 13. Testing Library: It's a set of tools for testing user interactions in web applications.
+14. Speech Recognition: A browser API that is part of the BOM, implemented to speed up tasks and improve accessibility for users.

 Session